-2. BAGS:
+BAGS:

-- Intensity: 1 - Drill is run against a bag or another soft-contact surface.
+- Intensity: 1 - Drill is run with a bag or against another soft contact surface.

-3. CONTROL:
+CONTROL:

-- Intensity: 2 - Drill is run at assigned speed until the moment of contact; one player is pre-determined the 'winner' by the coach.
+- Intensity: 2 - Drill is run at an assigned speed until the moment of contact.
+One player is pre-determined the winner by the coach.
 Contact remains above the waist and players stay on their feet.